Boreal Canoe Trip 2026 | Toronto to Muskoka Canoe Camping & Dancing

 4:00 PM: Picnic break by tuck shop.

-8:30 PM: Back at Keele Subway at sleepy sunset.
-Don’t forget anything!
+9:00 PM: Back at Keele Subway at sleepy sunset.
+Double-check for bags and gear before you go!